it-com-engineering/solr_dsl/README.md

 # solr-dsl

 A high-level library for querying Solr with Python.
-Build on the lower-level Pysolr.
+Built on the lower-level Pysolr.

 ## Example

 ```
-from datetime import date, datetime

 from pysolr import Solr
 from solr_dsl import Search